What is message testing?

-10 years ago, average website usability was poor.
-Few companies were doing user testing.
-You could read about it in nerdy blogs.
-Now, everyone's doing it.
-Average website usability has much improved.
+Ten years ago, average website usability was poor.
+Few companies were doing user testing and the only place you could read about it was in nerdy blogs.
+Now, everyone's doing it and average website usability has much improved.

-Today, few companies are doing message testing.
-10 years from now, everyone will be doing it.
+Today, few companies are doing message testing or know what message testing is.
+So, 10 years from now, everyone will be doing it.

-Message testing checks how your messaging is resonating with the target customer.
+Message testing checks how your messaging resonates with your target customer.
 It's a form of qualitative research.

-With message testing you can check how your web page, outbound email or sales pitch (whatever the medium) lands on people that represent your ideal customer.
+With message testing you can check how your web page, outbound emails or sales pitches (whatever the medium) land on people that represent your ideal customer profile (ICP).
 What do they find clear or unclear, what's boring or interesting, what resonates or turns them off.

 If you want to learn the problems your customers have, conduct jobs-to-be-done research.
 To discover usability issues, run user testing.
-To learn how to improve your product, do user research.
+And if you want to learn how to improve your product, do another user research.

 Trying to improve your go-to-market messaging without message testing looks something like this: